What Are the Top Apologetics Resources for Students?

 1. Evidence for Faith: Six 10-min sessions, along with study guide and discussion questions, on evidence for the Christian faith with Download Youth Ministry.

-2. Advocates: A yearlong apologetics curriculum for high school students with AWANA.
+2. Advocates: A yearlong apologetics study for high school students in partnership with AWANA.

-3. True U: Three 10-part apologetics series for upper high school and college students on the existence of God, reliability of the Bible, and Jesus.
+3. True U: Three 10-part apologetics series for upper high school and college students on the existence of God, reliability of the Bible, and the historical Jesus.

 4. The Defense Never Rests: Student workbook to go along with training material from William Lane Craig (ages 10-16).